“The sandpit”. Evert Lundquist (1955).

 I take the critique a bit further and argue that also the Jungian theme of integration must be questioned.
 It is too one-sided.
 What really takes place is an exchange between consciousness and the unconscious in the way of complementation.
 Fairytales do not depict a one-sided movement from the unconscious to the conscious sphere.
 It works both ways.

 A classic theme in fairytales is the ailing king whose kingdom is redeemed by the Dummling hero, as exemplified by The Golden Blackbird.
-The story can be read on this link (here), where I also provide an interpretation according to the orthodox Jungian method.
+The story can be read in a previous article, where I also provide an interpretation according to the orthodox Jungian method (Winther, 2004, here).

 The king sends his two eldest sons to retrieve the golden blackbird.
-However, it only results in their fall, too.
+However, it only results in their fall, too (i.e. immersion in the conscious sphere).
 They are kept hostage in the inn, after having spent their money on merry festivity.
 The hero soon finds out that the golden blackbird must remain in its old cage and be brought back to the heavenly castle in its dormant stage.
 It’s as if a process of ripening must take place in the divine realm, reminiscent of the incubation of Dionysos in the thigh of Zeus.
 The Porcelain Maiden is not ready for marriage either.
 She is so wicked that she scratches everyone that approaches her.

-As a matter of fact, it is a myth of divine redemption.
+Arguably, it must be understood as a myth of divine redemption.
 It is not a myth of the redemption of consciousness, on Jungian lines.
 Rather, it depicts a movement in the other direction, namely the replenishment of the collective unconscious, which has been depleted and grown stale.
 The return of the feminine element signifies the return of vigour and lifeblood to the divine realm.
 God, the heavenly king, again acquires autonomy.
 However, the son is soon to be elected the new king.
 This universal fairytale theme brings to mind the events in Matthew 28:18, where the Son of God ascends the mountain and says: “All authority in heaven and on earth has been given to me”.

 It’s a complicated myth, and some of its elements remain to be understood.
 Yet, if interpreted in terms of integration, the result is reductionistic.
 It builds on the idea that the unconscious is capable of furnishing the pristine content that rejuvenates collective consciousness, taking shape as a new ideal of Self.
 Allegedly, the drama heralds a fresh revelation of the unconscious, and it will give birth to a revitalized paradigm of consciousness.
 On this view, the unconscious continues to pour out life-giving material afresh, ready-made archetypes for the good of humanity.